trueautomation/wdio-trueautomation-service/README.md

 WDIO TrueAutomation.IO Service
 =========

 This service allows to run TrueAutomation.IO tests with the [WDIO TestRunner](http://webdriver.io/guide/testrunner/gettingstarted.html).
+It should be used with [trueautomation-helper](https://github.com/trueautomation/trueautomation-helper-js) module.

 ## Installation